CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: CarbonScaler Implementation

 \subsection{Carbon Advisor}

-\simName enables pre-deployment analysis of the carbon scaling algorithm in an environment that simulates the operation of \impName.
-It takes, as an input, carbon trace, job start time, deadline, job length, and \systemName-specific parameters such as range of server allocations $[m, M]$ and marginal capacity curve.
-It simulates the running of the job and reports savings for various policies outlined in the paper.
-This simple plug-n-play nature of the tool allows application developers to perform what-if scenarios and explore a wide range of parameters before actual deployment.
-For example, the user can explore the benefits of extending her waiting time and its impact on carbon savings.
-We also enable key high-level analysis by default such as computing the distribution of carbon savings across different start times of the year.
-Finally, to facilitate initial exploration, we will provide carbon traces and marginal capacity curves used in the paper alongside the tool.
-Figure~\ref{fig:carbon_advisor} shows the web interface of \simName.
+\simName enables pre-deployment analysis of the carbon scaling algorithm in an environment that simulates the operation of \impName. \simName takes, as input, a carbon trace, job start time, deadline, job length, and \systemName-specific parameters, such as range of server allocations $[m, M]$ and marginal capacity curve.
+The fidelity of \simName depends on the accuracy of the marginal capacity profile for the application.
+In Section~\ref{sec:evaluation}, we demonstrate the high fidelity of \simName in estimating the carbon savings from different carbon-aware scaling policies.
+The \simName simulates the running of the job and reports savings for carbon-aware scaling policies.
+Additionally, the \simName enables simulating various kinds of errors to ensure the robustness of the predictions, as described in Section~\ref{sec:assumptions}.
+The simple plug-and-play nature of the tool allows application developers to perform what-if scenarios and explore a wide range of parameters before actual deployment.
+For example, users can explore the benefits of extending their waiting time and its impact on carbon savings. \simName also enables key high-level analysis by default, such as computing the distribution of carbon savings across different start times of the year.
+Finally, to facilitate initial exploration, we plan to provide carbon traces and marginal capacity curves used in the paper alongside the tool.